 Holiday House banner

-We at Holiday House, Peachtree, and Pixel+Ink are proud to support Intellectual Freedom, the right of all peoples to seek and receive unrestricted information from every point of view.
+We at Holiday House and Peachtree are proud to support Intellectual Freedom, the right of all peoples to seek and receive unrestricted information from every point of view.

 We are pleased to offer the following resources to assist all authors, artists, libraries, schools, and bookstores who may be experiencing censorship through the banning of books.